tinyvision-ai-inc/Hands-on-FPGA-class/Week3.md

 4. What if you didn’t have a reset condition?
 Can you see what happens?

 ### Advanced Challenges/Thought experiments:
-1. Can you create a clock from plain logic gates?
+1. Can you create a clock signal from plain logic gates?
 What is the minimum number of gates you need to create a clock?
+What determines the frequency of th e clock?
 2. How can you create a clock circuit from a NAND gate, resistor and a capacitor?
 3. Analyze some verilog code found in the examples of the [8 Bit Workshop](https://8bitworkshop.com/)